 That being said you can still get your hands on a good burr grinder that's electric powered and again the Capresso Infinity Burr Grinder or the Cuisinart Supreme Grind Automatic Burr Mill are both excellent examples.

-Grind On With These 6 Best Burr Grinders (2017 Picks)
+Grind On With These BEST 6 Best Burr Grinders (2018 Top Picks)

 So now you understand why Burr coffee grinders are the best let's take a look at some of my top recommendations for under 100 bucks.

 In the mix are both manual and electric burr grinders, so depending on whether you want to break a sweat in the morning or just press a switch, I’m sure there is the perfect burr grinder for you below.

 For the money, the Capresso Infinity Burr Grinder is a great buy for anyone looking for a good quality electric burr grinder for under $100.
 Even at its low-cost price, it can still keep up with the big boys flaunting the larger price tags.

 For example, the Capresso features commercial grade solid conical steel burrs for high precision grinding, multiple grind settings from extra fine through to regular or coarse (a total of 16 settings), and the Capresso grinder also operates with very little noise; which I must admit, even some of the other more expensive grinders do have an issue with.

 However, the Capresso Infinity Burr Grinder it isn’t without its drawbacks.
 If you're grinding a lot of beans at one time, you’ll notice that the grinding chamber and chute become a magnet for the coffee grounds due to static build up which makes it a little harder to clean.